microsoft/CollectServiceFabricData/docs/logAnalyticsQuickStart.md

 ## Overview

 These steps will assist with getting started using collectsfdata and azure log analytics.
-This example is configured for service fabric .dtr logs used by traceviewer. collectsfdata can import performance and table data from the 'sflogs' customer storage accounts as well with a different configuration.
+This example is configured for service fabric .dtr logs used by traceviewer. collectsfdata can import performance and table data from the '***REMOVED***' customer storage accounts as well with a different configuration.
 Time from setup of utility to querying a small set of data is around 15 min.
 This includes, utility download, configuration, log analytics workspace creation, log analytics time to ingest, and returning data from a query.

 ## Steps
 1. download latest version of collectsfdata and extract from [releases](https://github.com/microsoft/CollectServiceFabricData/releases/tag/CollectSFData-latest).